hashdragons/hashdragons.io/hashdragons1.md

 ## What is a Hashdragon?
 A __hashdragon__ is a 32 byte sequence beginning with the magic byte value `0xD4`, or __dragoncode__.
 The dragoncode is followed by 31 bytes which describe its attributes or __virtues__.

+NOTE: All integers in a hashdragon are in Network Byte Order (big-endian).

 <!--svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 850 120" width="800">
 	<g transform="translate(25,25)">
 			<path fill="#fff" stroke="#000" stroke-width="1" d="M0,0 L800,0 800,50 0,50 Z"/>